jermylucas/wasatchmaids-11ty/src/root/cleaning-service-areas/ogden.md

 about:
   city: 'Ogden'
 heading:
-  intro: " Wasatch Maids ensures you'll love your professional home cleaners in
+  intro: "Wasatch Maids ensures you'll love your professional home cleaners in
     Ogden, Utah and we have dedicated cleaners and maids to keep your home feeling fresh.
 Our office is located in central Ogden, so your home will never be more than a few minutes away.
 Our honest, thorough,